AryanRaj03/Pizza-Shop/README.md

-# 🍕 Responsive Pizza Landing Page
+# 🍕 PizzaPie - The Pizza Shop

 This project is a responsive landing page for a fictional pizza restaurant called **Pizza Pie**.
 The page is designed to be clean, modern, and user-friendly, offering visitors a visually appealing experience across all devices.